nodejs/package-maintenance/docs/drafts/ci-cd-guidelines.md

       - Many CI/CD systems run this implicitly for JavaScript projects.
 You do not need to explicitly define `npm test` in these cases.
     - `npm ls`
       - If `npm ls` exits with a `0` exit code, your build should pass
-      - If `npm ls` exits with a non-`0` exit code, your dependnecy graph is invalid and should fail the run
+      - If `npm ls` exits with a non-`0` exit code, your dependency graph is invalid and should fail the run
   - **Optional**:
     - code coverage
       - failure if code coverage is below a well-documented threshold